Computational Multi-Agents Society Experiments: Social Modeling Framework Based on Generative Agents: Platform Demonstration: Simulating Context-Dependent Social Dynamics

-Once the simulation reached a quasi-steady state, we interviewed the agents to measure their sense of social fragmentation, which comprises three dimensions: distrust, exploitation and indifference.
+After running the simulation for 50 time steps to reach equilibrium, we interviewed each agent using a structured Likert-scale questionnaire adapted from the original study \cite{lee2025greenery} to measure their sense of social fragmentation, which comprises three dimensions: distrust, exploitation, and indifference.
 In addition, agents completed a 7-point Likert scale questionnaire corresponding to these three subdimensions.
 The subdimensions are defined as follows: (a) Distrust denotes skepticism or lack of confidence in the integrity and functionality of social structures. (b) Exploitation refers to the perception or experience of being used unjustly or immorally for another's benefit in a fragmented society. (c) Indifference manifests as a lack of interest, concern, or empathy for social issues or the plight of others.
-After running the simulation for 50 time steps, we interviewed each agent and asked them to complete the questionnaire.

 As further validation, we analyzed the agents' movement trajectories and emotional dynamics across different regions.
 We defined each agent's overall emotional value as the sum of its VAD emotion vector components and calculated the ambient mood of each region as the mean emotional value of all agents within that region.